openjdk/babylon-docs/site/articles/linq.md

 operation's single body and the body's first and only block, called the entry block.
 Then there is a sequence of operations in the entry block.
-For each operation there is an instance of a corresponding class present in the in-memory form, all of which extend from the abstract class `java.lang.reflect.code.Op`.
+For each operation there is an instance of a corresponding class present in the in-memory form, all of which extend from the abstract class `java.incubator.code.Op`.

-The entry block has one block parameters, `%0` (corresponding to `c`), described by a type of `linq.TestLinq$Customer`, which models `qp`'s parameter.
+The entry block has one block parameters, `%1` (corresponding to `c`), described by a type of `linq.TestLinq$Customer`, which models `p`'s parameter.
 This parameter is used as an operand of another operation.
-Many operations produce operation results, e.g., `%3` the result of a field load operation, that are used as operands of subsequent operations, and so on.
+Many operations produce operation results, e.g., `%4` the result of a field load operation, that are used as operands of subsequent operations, and so on.
 The `return` operation has a result, again like all other operations, but since that result cannot be meaningfully used we don't present it.

 Code models have the property of Static Single-Assignment (SSA).
-We refer to variables that can only be assigned once as values (they are a bit like final variables in Java) .e.g., value `%3` can never be modified.
+We refer to variables that can only be assigned once as values (they are a bit like final variables in Java) .e.g., value `%4` can never be modified.
 A variable declaration is modeled as an operation that produces a value that holds a value (a box), and access operations load or store to that box.